 If your research will make use of the Gonzaga Greenhouse, you will find more information here.

-For students interested in applying for a Summer 2014 research position, you must check with the specific laboratory below to make sure there is an open position.
+Students interested in applying for a research position must check with specific laboratories below to make sure there is an open position.

 Not all faculty have open research positions!